Artificial intelligence in video games: Generative AI in video games

+However, there are similar concerns in other fields particularly the potential for loss of jobs normally dedicated to the creation of these assets.
 Voice actors were one of the first groups to express concern on generative AI use in video games.
 The North American actor's union SAG-AFTRA had finished a strike in 2023 against television and film production companies, with the strike concluded on new contract terms that gave actors strong control over whether their voices could be used to train generative AI engines.
 Shortly afterward, the union agreed to a contract with AI company Replica Studios to allow union voices to be used to train AI and used in games, with the contract assuring pay and rights protections.
 While the contract was agreed upon by a SAG-AFTRA committee, many members expressed criticism of the move, having not been told of it until it was completed and that the deal did not do enough to protect the actors.
 By the time that multiple video game publishers were set to renew terms of their general contact with SAG-AFTRA, the union had taken a stronger stance, desiring more protections for actors against AI use, and began a nearly year-long strike in July 2024 when the video game companies did not concede to these issues.
 The strike concluded by July 2025 with the affected publishers agreeing to a contract that gave actors stronger control of whether their voices could be used for AI.

+A large subset of gamers have expressed dislike for games that use generative AI for developing art and game assets, as they said its use potentially harms the creative work of human developers, and will call out games that they believe are using "AI slop" in releases, such as in the case of Where Winds Meet, where players identified in-game dialog appeared to be generated by an AI chatbot.
+These players will also criticize studios that have said they explored AI in the development process; in the case of Clair Obscur: Expedition 33, the developer Sandfall Interactive admitted to having used AI-generated textures during development but were not in the shipped version, but this still caused the game to lose two awards from the 2025 Indie Game Awards, which disallowed the use of any generative AI content for development.